 - physical therapy, chiropractic therapy, or acupuncture

 My pain action plain includes removing certain activities (like sweeping, mopping, and vacuuming) off of my to do list.
 I alter the way I take my turmeric supplement.
 Instead of taking 3 capsules at bedtime, I take 2 in the morning and 1-2 at bedtime.
 I see a chiropractor.
-I also recently started using THC Free CBD supplements as needed.
+I also recently started using THC Free CBD supplements as needed and am looking into cbd hemp flower products.

 Manage Mental Health